LarryRuane/protothread/README.md

   * gdb (debugger) macros to print the stack traces of a given protothread or all protothreads.
   * a cmake find script (FindPROTOTHREAD.cmake)

-The original project (in branch `master`) does not support multiple cores (CPUs).
-More recently, I wrote a version that supports multiple cores, using the single-core version as a starting point (so it is very similar).
-This version is in branch `multicore`.
-It is documented in the final section below; from here until that section, this document describes the single-core version.

 ## Threads without stacks ##

 The key concept of any protothreads implementation is that when a function wants to wait for an event to occur (that is, suspend itself and let other threads run), it saves its current location within the function (conceptually its line number or program counter), and returns back to the scheduler or idle loop, releasing use of the stack.
 The scheduler runs a different thread, handles interrupts or waits for an external event to occur.
 When the event occurs, the scheduler calls the function in the usual way, and the first thing the function does is `goto` the previously saved location.
 This location might be within levels of nested loops and `if` statements.